grokooor/next-app/README.md

 YouTube Clips are 5-60 second clips that viewers or content creators can clip from any YouTube video.
 They are differentiated from Youtube Videos by their `clipId` and `clipt` (clip time).
 For example: `https://www.youtube.com/embed/X-Sb8sIi22g?clip=Ugkx2wj2Cun8N7m2GQ7IOabDUmCEG6O35_x5&amp;clipt=ENSd5wEY2OzoAQ`.

 ![Alt](https://github.com/jacob30/gh-assets/blob/main/youtube-player-next-01.png)
-_image title_
+_A Youtube Clip_

 Features of the various npm packages included convenience functions such as url playback, playback event bindings and customisable player options but none of them included the clip and clipt params.
 It also seemed unnecessary to add another package dependency.
-My `player` component uses the (Youtube iFrame Player)[https://developers.google.com/youtube/iframe_api_reference].
+My `player` component uses the [Youtube iFrame Player](https://developers.google.com/youtube/iframe_api_reference).

 # local development